-Just like other content on Google, you can also optimize your Business Profile for local search.
-Here are four key formatting tips:
+Just like other content on Google, you can also do local search optimization on your Business Profile.
+Check out these local SEO tips specifically for formatting:

 - Choose your categories and business types carefully, as these have a big impact on search algorithms.

 - Sprinkle relevant keywords liberally in your business description.
-It's crucial to fill out 100 percent of the information requested so that customers can easily find you.
+It's crucial to fill out 100% of the information requested so that customers can easily find you.

 - Add your logo.
 Your business profile will highlight this image, which helps to establish your branding and make it more recognizable to users.

-Backlinks from other sites direct customers to your business’s website.
-Like a traffic policeman, they direct traffic over your way and in doing so, help to boost your SEO.
-They telegraph to Google search engines that you’re an authority or trusted business.
-The best sites for backlinks are credible sources like schools, government, or local media.
+They direct traffic your way and, in doing so, help to boost your SEO.
+They telegraph to Google's search engine that you’re an authority website or trusted business.
+The best sites for inbound links are credible sources such as schools, government, or local media.

 Sound hard to get?
 Not at the local level.
-Here are some simple ideas for getting backlinks:
+Here are some simple ideas for getting inbound links: